i-chandanpatel/Java/README.md

 Understanding Hello World Program in Java
 When we learn any programming language, the first step is writing a simple program to display "Hello World".
 So, here is a simple Java program that displays "Hello World" on the screen.

-Java Hello World Program:

-// This is a simple Java program to print Hello World! public class HelloWorld {
-    public static void main(String[] args) {
-        System.out.println("Hello World!");
-    }
-}

-Output
-Hello World!
-How does this work:

-// starts a single-line comment.
-The comments does not executed by Java. public class HelloWorld defines a class named HelloWorld.
-In Java, every program must be inside a class. public static void main(String[] args) is the entry point of any Java application.
-It tells the JVM where to start executing the program.
-System.out.println("Hello, World!"); prints the message to the console.
-Java program execution follows this below simple flow:

-How-java-code-Executes
 Java Program Execution Flow
 Write code in a file like HelloWorld.java.
 The Java Compiler "javac" compiles it into bytecode "HelloWorld.class".
 The JVM (Java Virtual Machine) reads the .class file and interprets the bytecode.
 JVM converts bytecode to machine readable code i.e. "binary" (001001010) and then execute the program.
-To understand Hello World program in detail, refer to article: Java Hello World Program

 Comments in Java
-The comments are the notes written inside the code to explain what we are doing.
-The comment lines are not executed while we run the program.

 Single-line comment
 // This is a comment
 Multi-line comment